jo-im/fire-tracker/README.md

 This application mainly accesses the `fires` database through [CouchDB views](http://docs.couchdb.org/en/2.0.0/couchapp/ddocs.html#view-functions), which are special records that contain JavaScript map/reduce functions to create filtered results that are indexed.
 This is how we can retrieve lots of sparse fire records without bringing in information we don't need(like perimeter data and tweets), keeping the application performant.

-Copies of design documents are located under the `_design/` directory in this repo.
+Copies of the required design documents are located in the [Firewatch repo](https://github.com/SCPR/firewatch/tree/master/seed).

 #### Authentication